 This policy has been created using the Joint Council for Qualification (JCQ)'s Principles for Safeguarding Children and Vulnerable Adults framework as guidance.
-This policy will be reviewed every year or earlier if deemed necessary.
+Also taken into account is the Care Act 2014 guidance on Safeguarding in adult care and the Care Quality Commission Regulations for service providers and managers Regulation 13.